DineWithMe/Development-Tools/Front End/How to Now.md

 npm i -D now
 ```

+Why not install globally?

-I like to keep everything in project so that when people reuse my project, they simply run "npm i" and every tools is ready.
+Becayse I like to keep everything in project so that when people reuse my project, they simply run "npm i" and every tools is ready.

 see more in:
 https://zeit.co/docs/v1/clients/now-cli/